 The need for this study has become very crucial due to the high rate of cost and time overruns and shoddy quality of construction projects executed by indigenous contractors in Nigeria because of inefficient working capital management; a situation that has become embarrassing to Industry stakeholders.
-It is in the light of the foregoing, that the research studies the extent of indigenous participation on major construction projects in Nigeria, via percentage participation; empirical results, on major, recently awarded contracts and ranking the problems or challenges (obtained from literature and oral interviews) in order of severity that face indigenous contractors in the area of efficient working capital management and requirements which previous studies didn't properly address.
+It is in the light of the foregoing, that the research studies the extent of indigenous participation on major construction projects in Nigeria, via percentage participation; empirical results, on major, recently awarded contracts and ranking the problems or challenges (obtained from literature and oral interviews) in order of severity that face indigenous studies didn't properly address.
 This is with a view to proffering some strategies for mitigating them, thereby achieving optimum working capital throughout the construction period and realizing public projects within pre-planned cost, time and quality.